-For any one who has lived in the Czech Republic long enough and asked "What Is A Bohemian?"
+For any one who has lived in Czechia long enough and asked "What Is A Bohemian?"

 Well my friend, a Bohemian is one who doesn’t let society slow him down.
 One that doesn’t worry about minor things that most others fret about all the time.
 By eliminating such distractions, Bohemians can allow their minds to wander and go in the direction of their individual souls.